 Slack is a powerful tool for conversations and community building, making it a great fit for teaching and learning purposes.
 It’s also broadly used, and GSB students are the student group with the highest adoption of Slack across the Stanford campus.
-This article gives suggestions for how Slack can be leveraged in your class for asynchronous discussions, best practices for discussions on Slack, suggestions for generating engagement through your Slack questions, and some tips for getting started with Slack.
+This article gives suggestions for how Slack can be leveraged in your course for asynchronous discussions, best practices for discussions on Slack, suggestions for generating engagement through your Slack questions, and some tips for getting started with Slack.

 Why Use Asynchronous Discussions?